KWong41/LocalKineGrinds/README.md

 **John**
-New Completions:  Risk Assessment test cases and vulnerabilities, documentation, and implementation Upcoming Task:  Implementing an anime database that we can use to utilize our "matching" algorithm \n
+New Completions:  Risk Assessment test cases and vulnerabilities, documentation, and implementation Upcoming Task:  Implementing an anime database that we can use to utilize our "matching" algorithm /n

 **Kevin**
 New Completions:  Fuzz Testing test cases and vulnerabilities, documentation, and implementation